xR4YM0ND/Aged/resourcepacks/aged_guide_book/assets/aged/lavender/entries/aged_guide_book/nutrition/spoiling.md

 }
 ```

-Ontop of a harsh start food begins to spoil when obtained.
+Ontop of a harsh start, food begins to spoil when obtained.

 {gray}// As of right now you can't do anything against that.{}